A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Conclusion

 \section{Conclusion}

-We propose a framework that combines Large Language Models (LLMs) with Bayesian optimization (BO) for LoRA Hyperparameter Optimization (HPO).
-Domain knowledge about LoRA is explicitly injected into the BO process via domain-aware prompting, while a learnable token and a projection layer transform LLM embeddings into a space better suited for optimization.
-To further reduce cost, we employ empirically validated proxy training evaluation, which estimates fine-tuning performance using a subset of the training data.
-As a result, our framework identifies appropriate hyperparameter configurations from a large candidate pool with significantly reduced optimization time.
-It functions as a plug-and-play module, achieving consistent performance improvements across LoRA variants, model architectures, and model scales.
-Comparisons with existing HPO methods validate its effectiveness both in terms of cost and performance.
-Beyond LoRA, we believe this framework can serve as a practical baseline for broader HPO in diverse fine-tuning strategies.
+We propose a framework that integrates Large Language Models (LLMs) with Bayesian optimization (BO) for LoRA Hyperparameter Optimization (HPO).
+Domain knowledge about LoRA is explicitly incorporated into the BO process through domain-aware prompting, while a learnable token and a projection layer implicitly transform LLM embeddings into a space suited for optimization.
+To further reduce computational cost, we employ empirically validated proxy training evaluation that estimates fine-tuning performance using a subset of the training data.
+As a result, our framework efficiently identifies high-performing hyperparameter configurations from a large candidate pool, significantly reducing optimization time.
+It operates as a plug-and-play module and achieves consistent performance improvements across different LoRA variants, model architectures, and model scales.
+Comparisons with existing HPO methods demonstrate its effectiveness in both cost and performance.
+Beyond LoRA, we expect this framework to serve as a practical baseline in diverse fine-tuning strategies.